-While faith for a Christian goes beyond reason and evidence, it does not exclude either of them.
+While faith for a Christian goes beyond reason and evidence, it does not exclude either reason or evidence.
 A Christian can rely not only on his (or her) own experience in their relationship with Jesus Christ, but also on reason and evidence.
 Nevertheless, Christians may have unanswered questions or even unresolved doubts about certain aspects of Christianity.
 In such circumstances, rather than becoming disillusioned or discouraged about their faith, Christians should earnestly pray for God’s help in finding satisfactory answers.

 In Matthew 7:7 and Luke 11:9, Jesus promised, “[S]eek, and you will find.”
 Answers may not come immediately, but that does not mean that valid answers do not exist.
 God rewards perseverance in such matters, although the seeker may not have all of his questions answered or all of their doubts resolved.
 Therefore, faith is ultimately necessary to some extent.
 Hebrews 11:6 asserts, “But without faith it is impossible to please Him [God], for he who comes to God must believe that He is, and that He is a rewarder of those who diligently seek Him.”